Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 17 Oktober 2024 13.33.36 UTC
+- WIB: Kamis, 17 Oktober 2024 14.23.20 UTC
-- WITA: Kamis, 17 Oktober 2024 14.33.36 UTC
+- WITA: Kamis, 17 Oktober 2024 15.23.20 UTC
-- WIT: Kamis, 17 Oktober 2024 15.33.36 UTC
+- WIT: Kamis, 17 Oktober 2024 16.23.20 UTC

 Kutipan Inspiratif:
-"It is during our darkest moments that we must focus to see the light."
+"There is only one thing worse than fighting with allies and that is fighting without them."

-Kategori: inspirational
+Kategori: friendship